Farmer's Guide to Sales and Use Taxes, Motor Vehicle Fuels Tax, Estimated Income Tax, and Withholding Tax

 4. What farming activities are considered agricultural production?

 Individuals engaged solely in buying agricultural products for resale are not engaged in agricultural production.
 For example, cut flowers or plants sold by a farmer at a roadside stand are not agricultural products if the farmer purchased the flowers or plants for resale.
 Likewise, individuals whose only agricultural income is from farm rental or from the sale of livestock or crops received by them in payment for farm rental or other services are not engaged in agricultural production and may not include the income as income from agricultural production.
-Income from the sale of farm assets reported on federal Form 4797, Sales of Business Property, is not income from agricultural production.

 Yes, if the breeder meets the requirements listed in Question 1.
 A breeder who is required, for federal income tax purposes, to treat his or her income from the sales of livestock as capital gains does not qualify.